-Code Description Action 17xx Hard disk configuration error or hard disk or IDE device failed 1.
-Run the Configuration/Setup utility program to make sure the IDE drives are enabled and the configuration is correct.
-If you changed the hard disk drive configuration, save the configuration changes.
-2. Make sure the hard disk drive cables are properly installed and securely connected.
-3. If the problem persists, have the computer serviced.
+Code Description Action 762 A math coprocessor configuration error occurred.
+Have the computer serviced.
+11xx A serial port error (xx = serial port number) occurred.
+Have the computer serviced.
+1762 A hard disk configuration error occurred.
+Go to Chapter 4, "Using the Configuration/Setup Utility program" on page 43 and follow the instructions to view the configuration settings.
+Verify the hard disk drive configuration.
+If the problem persists, have the computer serviced.
+178x A hard disk or IDE device failed.
+Go to "IBM Enhanced Diagnostics" on page 123 for instructions on running the diagnostics program on the hard disk and the IDE devices.
+If the problem persists, have the computer serviced.
 18xx A PCI adapter has requested an unavailable resource.
-Go to Chapter 4, "Using the Configuration/Setup Utility program" on page 43 and follow the instructions to reconfigure the PCI devices.
-1962 Startup (Boot) sequence error Go to Chapter 4, "Using the Configuration/Setup Utility program" on page 43 and follow the instructions to verify that the startup sequence is configured.
-If the problem persists, have the computer serviced.
-8603 Pointing device or system board error Have the computer serviced.
-19990301 Hard disk failure Have the computer serviced.
+Go to Chapter 4, "Using the Configuration/Setup Utility program" on page 43 and follow the instructions to view the configuration settings.
+Verify that the correct PCI resources are configured.
+1962 A startup (boot) sequence error occurred.
+1. Go to Chapter 4, "Using the Configuration/Setup Utility program" on page 43 and follow the instructions to view the configuration settings.
+Verify that the correct startup sequence is configured.
+2. If the problem persists, have the computer serviced.
+8603 A pointing device or system board error occurred.
+Have the computer serviced.
+19990301 The hard disk drive failed.
+Have the computer serviced.